dvbern/iso20022/README.md

 # dvbern-lib-iso20022

-Library for exporting payment orders (pain) using the iso20022 format.
+This library can be used for exporting payment orders (pain) using the iso20022 format.

 ## Getting Started